lujin1986/GaFEM/README.md

 	return (fitness_1, fitness_2, ..., fitness_n)	# return (fitness, ) for single objective optimization
 ```
+It should be noted that by default the optimization algorithm will try to maximize the fitness(es) defined in the objective function.
+If you would like to minimize an objective, just simply add a minus sign to convert the minimization into maximization.

 ## Run the demo
 1. Click File in the menubar, then click open.